vineethkumarv/sv-wiki/Control-Flow.md

 ### if else ladder

-This statement is use by giving the multiple conditional statements .
+This statement is used by giving multiple conditional statements.
 These statements are 'if elseif elseif .... else' .
-First the compiler checks the 'if 'condition and execute it if it is true  or if it is false, it will jump to the elseif condition and execute and soo on , at last it will come to else condition .
+First, the compiler checks the 'if 'condition and executes it if it is true or if it is false, it will jump to the else if condition and execute, and so on, at last, it will come to the else condition.

 **Syntax** -
 `              if(condition)begin  `